-This is a sponsored conversation written by me on behalf of Cricut.
+This post shares all about creating a project in Cricut’s Design Space.
+It is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.
 This post also contains affiliate links.
 You can read more about that here.
-Thank you!

 This is the second in a series of three posts I’m working on with Cricut!
 You can see the first post, which outlines my first impressions of the Cricut Explore Air 2, here.
 Today I’m going to be walking through the process of creating an actual Cricut project using the Cricut Design Space.
 I’ll be working with a simple cut file I said I loved in my last Cricut post…a peace sign!

-Step 3: Drag one corner of the peace sign to resize it based on whatever you’re ironing on to.
-Since I’m using a onesie for a 3-6 month old, I decreased the size of mine to about 4.25 by 4.25 inches.
+Drag one corner of the peace sign to resize it based on whatever you’re ironing on to.
+Since I’m using a bodysuit for a 3-6 month old, I decreased the size of mine to about 4.25 by 4.25 inches.

 Step 4: Make the project

 Click “Make It.”
 (Note, you may have to purchase the cut file for .99 cents depending on your membership and access.)
 Follow the prompts to load your machine with the black iron-on material.
 Remember to put the material onto your sticky mat with the shiny plastic coating side DOWN.

 After you cut the shape out, weed out the excess material from the clear plastic sheet until you’re left with your design.

 Iron the peace sign on.
 If you’ve never used the iron-on material before, the instructions in this video are spot on.
 Let it cool completely before wearing or washing.

 Super easy project, and the peace sign design can be scaled up or down for any article of clothing.
 This project only took me about 30 minutes from start to finish, too, which is pretty good considering this is the first time I’ve worked with Cricut’s iron-on material.
 What do you think?
 Who wants a cute bodysuit?!